 Does this mean that Presbyterians are argumentative sorts?

 No, not really.
 It’s simply that one of our core beliefs is that “God alone is Lord of the conscience” which means that ministers or councils do not dictate to us what to believe.

 What about scripture?
-Does that determine what we are to believe?
+Does scripture determine what we are to believe?

 Yes, in a way.
 Presbyterians claim that the Bible is the word of God, but we also understand that it must be interpreted.
 Two people can read the same scripture and understand it differently because of the work of the Holy Spirit.

 Well, then, how do you keep from reading it however it suits you best?